walterhiggins/WMPJS/book-outline.md

     /js function boo( params, sender ) { sender.sendMessage('Boo!') }
     /js command( boo );

-In the first command I create a new function called *boo()* which will simply say Boo!.
-In the second command I call the ScriptCraft *command()* function passing the newly created function *boo()* which will be called whenever any player issues this command:
+In the first statement I create a new function called *boo()* which will simply say Boo!.
+In the second statement I call the ScriptCraft *command()* function passing the newly created function *boo()* which will be called whenever any player issues this command:

     /jsp boo
     > Boo!